To vote in any UK elections you must be registered on the electoral register.

 Polling station staff will be on hand to greet you and invite you in as soon as polls open at 7am.

 The staff will ask to see an accepted form of photo ID or your Voter Authority Certificate – also known as a voter ID – to confirm your identity.
-A private area will be available at the polling station so a voter can choose to have their photo ID viewed in private if they like.
+A private area will be available at the polling station so you can have your photo ID viewed in private if you'd like.

-The staff will then give you a ballot paper listing who you can vote for.
+The staff will then give you a ballot paper which lists who you can vote for.
 Depending on the elections taking place in your area, you may have more than one ballot paper to complete.

 It should only take a few minutes to vote.
 If you’re still in a queue waiting to vote at 10pm, you’ll be able to vote before the polls close.